cjesq24/RoboDark/README.md

 ![Javascript](https://github.com/cjesq24/RoboDark/raw/master/Screenshots/brackets.png)

 ## Note
 - Semantic highlighting will affect RoboDark's appearance slightly.
 It is disabled by default.
-If you would like to see your code with semantic high;ighting enabled: -  Go to  Code>Settings type in semantic highlighting and set it to true.
+If you would like to see your code with semantic highlighting enabled: -  Go to  Code>Settings type in semantic highlighting and set it to true.
 Restart.
-- Setting ligature to true: from Code > Settings adds some cool features as well
+- Setting ligature to true: from Code > Settings just toggle to true.
+Adds some cool features as well